Esurielt/spirit-seeker-site/src/site/notes/00 Player Guide/Character Creation.md

 > [!pf2rule]+ ABERRANT AVENGER
 > As a child, you survived a close encounter with an Abomination—it might be an attack that decimated your community, a tragedy born from the hubris of arcane scientists, or an accident that cut too close.
 This traumatic experience left you with an intimate understanding of the fine line between wonder and horror that magic can represent.
 Now, you seek to prevent such calamities and help others who might have been affected by the unseen forces, or seek vengeance or closure for the pain you have endured.
 > Choose two attribute boost: one must be Wisdom, and one is a free attribute boost.
 > You have dedicated your life to study the Abominations and the local outbreaks, you also learned about the common folk way to deal with evil spirits and abominations.
-You are trained in Occultism and Abomination Events Lore.
+You are trained in Occultism and Abomination Protection Lore.
 You gain the [Root Magic](https://2e.aonprd.com/Feats.aspx?ID=2147) Feat.

 > [!pf2rule]+ SCHOLAR OF TWO WORLDS